BlockhostOfficial/ddos-prot-mc-servers/README.md

 - BuyVM - Starting at 6.5 USD a month but I would recommend at least the 2048 SLICE (10 USD, 3 USD is for the ddos protected IP).
 I'll be soon writing a guide about how to configure a simple nginx proxy for this.
 They have servers in Luxembourg, around ~10-15ms to hetzner.
 Bedrock ddos protection also available (UDP).
 - Hetzner - (dedicated servers) should be good in most cases, if you have issues with it, kindly ask hetzner to change your ip and switch to one of the above mentioned options
 - OVH - (dedicated servers), they have ddos protection better than hetzner.
 TCPShield is just a network of OVH Servers; OVH VPS is another story ;).
 Internal attacks might be an issue.
 I'm pretty sure the GAME servers have best DDoS Protection for minecraft.
-- CosmicGuard - UK and Netherlands location, there isn't an options for unlimited bandwidth
+- CosmicGuard - UK and Netherlands location, there isn't an options for unlimited bandwidth but their protection is really strong

 ### North America
 - TCPShield - Same as Europe but their servers are in Canada - Beauharnois, Quebec
 - BuyVM - Same pricing as Europe but you have more locations to choose from than OVH/TCPShield : Miami, New York, Las Vegas
 - Bloom.host - you can host your proxy server there, it's Cloudflare Magic Transit and they have Texas, Virginia and California locations (colocation, not reselling)
 - OVH - same as europe
+- CosmicGuard - Dallas, LA, Reston, Secaucus

 ### Australia
 - Ausguard - https://discord.gg/TQwezt4Sq5, it's really cheap and might be an option for you.
 Also supports UDP (Bedrock).